Thomas Lunt

 Called to the bar 2018 Junior

-Thomas’ practice encompasses all areas in intellectual property.
-He has been instructed in matters involving patents and SPCs, trade marks, passing off, copyright, and confidential information.
+Thomas’ practice encompasses all areas in intellectual property including patents and SPCs, trade marks, passing off, copyright, and confidential information.

 PATENTS

-Pfizer v GSK (ongoing) – Patent infringement and revocation action concerning a vaccine for respiratory syncytial virus.
+Pfizer v GSK [2024] EWHC 2523 (Pat) – Patent infringement and revocation action concerning a blockbuster vaccine for respiratory syncytial virus.

-Accord v Astellas (ongoing) – Patent and SPC infringement and revocation action concerning the small molecule anti-androgen enzalutamide in the treatment of prostate cancer.
+Accord v Astellas [2024] EWHC 2524 (Pat) – Patent and SPC infringement and revocation action concerning the blockbuster small molecule anti-androgen enzalutamide in the treatment of prostate cancer.

-Sandoz v Biogen (ongoing) – Patent action concerning a biosimilar antibody, natalizumab, for treatment of relapse remitting multiple sclerosis.
-Acted in successful applications to expedite the trial and resist a stay of UK proceedings pending parallel EPO opposition.
+Sandoz v Biogen [2024] EWHC 2567 (Pat) – Patent action concerning a biosimilar antibody, natalizumab, for treatment of relapse remitting multiple sclerosis.

-Pfizer v Amgen – Patent revocation action relating to bispecific BCMAxCD3 antibodies for the treatment of multiple myeloma.
-Acted in a successful application to list the trial prior to the CMC.
+Pfizer v Amgen [2022] EWHC 2296 (Pat) – Patent revocation action relating to bispecific BCMAxCD3 antibodies for the treatment of multiple myeloma.
+Acted unled in a successful application to list the trial prior to the CMC.

 Sandoz, Teva v Bristol-Myers Squibb [2022] EWHC 822 (Pat) – Pharmaceutical patents action concerning the blockbuster anticoagulant apixaban giving rise to issues of plausibility and the sufficiency of product per se claims.